jcaMx/deepseek-extension/README.md

-# 🔍 DeepSeek Assistant – Chrome Extension
+#  DeepSeek Assistant – Chrome Extension

 A simple Chrome Extension that detects if you're on [DeepSeek.com](https://www.deepseek.com) and lets you send prompts directly into the chat interface via a popup assistant.
 Great for building custom workflows or AI automations.

 ---

-## 📦 Features
+##  Features

-- ✅ Detects if you're on `deepseek.com`
-- 📝 Lets you enter a question from a popup window
-- 🚀 Injects your prompt into the DeepSeek chat input
-- ⏱ Automatically clicks the "Send" button for you
-- 📡 Uses proper event dispatching & retries
+- **Sidebar Integration**: A persistent sidebar that allows users to interact with Deepseek directly from the extension.
+- **Automatic Claude Tab Opening**: If Deepseek is not open, the extension will automatically open a new tab with `https://chat.deepseek.com/`.
+- **Message Sending**: Send queries to Deepseek directly from the sidebar.
+- **Textarea Clearing**: Clears the text input area after sending the question.
+- **Automatic Focus on Input**: Focuses on Deepseek’s text input area and simulates entering text.
+- **Error Handling through Console**: Displays relevant error messages if the Deepseek input editor or send button is not found.

 ---

+## Installation

+1. Download or clone this repository
+2. Open Chrome and navigate to chrome://extensions/
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select the extension directory

 ---

-## 🧠 How It Works

-1. You open a tab on `deepseek.com`.
+## Usage
+1. Click the Google extension icon
-2. Click the extension icon and type a question in the popup.
+2. Click the three buttons in the right and click "Open side panel"
-3. The extension injects your question into DeepSeek's chat input (`#chat-input`).
-4. It triggers the send button (`[data-testid="send-button"]`) just like a user would.
-5. Your message is sent — just like magic! 🪄
+3. Type your question in the sidebar.
+If you don't have a Deepseek tab open, it will open one for you
+4. Click "Send" to submit your question to Deepseek
+5. Continue the conversation in the main Deepseek interface

 ---

-## 🧪 How to Load in Developer Mode

-1. Open **Chrome**.
-2. Go to `chrome://extensions`.
-3. Enable **Developer Mode** (top right).
-4. Click **"Load unpacked"**.
-5. Select the folder containing this extension.
-6. Pin the extension for easy access!

----

-## 🛡 Permissions

-This extension uses:

-- `"activeTab"` – to access the current tab.
-- `"scripting"` – to inject JavaScript.
-- `"tabs"` – to get tab info.

----

-## 🔒 Privacy
+##  Privacy

 This extension does **not collect any data**.
 It only interacts with the open DeepSeek.com tab locally on your browser.